shajra/nix-example/tutorials/1-pkgs-make/README.md

 })
 ```

-If we look at the [`default.nix` for our unwrapped application](./application-unwrapped/default.nix), we'll see the exact same Nix expression except for one exception — we've called `hello` without an absolute path reference into `/nix/store`:
+If we look at the [`default.nix` for our unwrapped application](./application-unwrapped/default.nix), we'll see the exact same Nix expression as our [previous `default.nix` for our application](./application/default.nix) except for one exception — we've called `hello` without an absolute path reference into `/nix/store`:

 ```nix
 { writeShellScriptBin